cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

+# Open Service Broker API with Cloud Foundry and Kubernetes

 ## Introduction

 In this lab, students will deploy a very simple Service Broker and then register this Service Broker in Cloud Foundry and Kubernetes.